-"A strip of land not exceeding two hundred feet in width, that is to say, one hundred feet on each side of the line laid down on the map of definite location hereinbefore mentioned, wherever said line runs through said reservation, entering the same at or near the summit of Coriagan Defile, passing by the valley of Finlay Creek to the Jocko, along the Jocko to the Pend d'Oreille River, and down the valley of the Pend d'Oreille, passing out of the reservation at or near the mouth of the Missoula River, said strip of land being intended to be used by the said Northern Pacific Railroad Company, its successors or assigns, as a right of way and road bed, and containing thirteen hundred acres.
-An official copy of said map of definite location was, on the day of the date hereof, produced and shown to said Indians in council assembled, was fully explained to them, and is herewith attached marked with the letter A and made a part of this agreement.
+dred feet on each side of the line laid down on the map of definite location hereinbefore mentioned, wherever said line runs through said reservation, entering the same at or near the summit of Coriagan Defile, passing by the valley of Finlay Creek to the cake, along the Jocke to the Pend d'Oreille River, and down the valley of the Pend Oreille, passing out of the reservation at or near the mouth of the Missoula River, aid strip of land being intended to be used by the said Northern Pacific Railroad ompany, its successors or assigns, as a right of way and road bed, and containing irteen hundred acres.
+An official copy of said map of definite location was, on the day of the date thereof, produced and shown to said Indians in council assembled, was fully explained to them, and is herewith attached marked with the letter A and made a part of this agreement.

-"Also the several pieces or parcels of land situate along and adjoining the said strip of land hereinbefore described as the same are delineated on the five several plats or maps thereof, also now produced and shown to said Indians and hereto attached, and marked respectively with the letters B, C, D, E, F, and containing respectively the following areas, that is to say, tract B, seventy acres; tract C, fifteen acres; tract D, fifteen acres; tract E, fifteen acres; tract F, fifteen acres; aggregating (exclusive of the strip of land hereinbefore mentioned) one hundred and thirty acres, the same being intended to be used by the said Northern Pacific Railroad Company for the purposes of station-houses, depots, sidings, &c.
+"Also the several pieces or parcels of land situate along and adjoining the said strip of land hereinbefore described as the same are delineated on the five several plats or maps threeof, also now produced and shown to said Indians and hereto attached, and marked respectively with the letters B, C, D, E, F, and containing respectively the bllowing areas, that is to say, tract B, seventy acres; tract C, fifteen acres; tract D, fifteen acres; tract E, fiteen acres; tract F, fifteen acres; aggregating (exclusive of the strip of land hereinbefore mentioned) one hundred and thirty acres, the same being intended to be used by the said Northern Pacific Railroad Company for the purposes of station-houses, depots, sidings, &c.

-"In consideration of such surrender and relinquishment of lands as aforesaid, amounting in the aggregate to fourteen hundred and thirty acres, the United States stipulates and agrees to pay to the said confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreille Indians the sum of sixteen thousand (\$16,000) dollars, being at the rate of eleven 18-100 dollars per acre, to be deposited in the Treasury of the United States to the credit of the said confederated tribes upon ratification of this agreement by Congress, and necessary appropriations made therefor, the sum aforesaid to be expended for the benefit of said Indians in such manner as the Secretary of the Interior may direct.

-"And for the consideration aforesaid, the United States further stipulates and agrees, upon ratification of this agreement by Congress and necessary appropriation therefor, to pay to the individual Indians, members of said confederated tribes, whose names appear on the schedule hereto annexed, marked with the letter K, the several sums set opposite their respective names, and amounting in the aggregate to the sum of seven thousand six hundred and twenty-five dollars, as full compensation for any damages to improvements, or fenced or cultivated fields, which they may sustain by reason of the surrender and relinquishment of said lands or any part thereof as aforesaid, such compensation to be expended for the benefit of such individual Indians, or paid to them in eash, in the proportion to which they may be severally entitled thereto appearing by said schedule, as the Secretary of the Interior may direct.
+"In consideration of such surrender and relinquishment of lands as aforesaid, amounting in the aggregate to fourteen hundred and thirty acres, the United States tipulates and agrees to pay to the said confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreille Indians the sum of sixteen thousand (\$16,000) dollars, being at the rate of eleven 18-100 dollars per acre, to be deposited in the Treasury of the United States to the credit of the said confederated tribes upon ratification of his agreement by Congress, and necessary appropriations made therefor, the sum presaid to be expended for the benefit of said Indians in such manner as the Secretary of the Interior may direct.
+"And for the consideration aforesaid, the United States further stipulates and agrees, upon ratification of this agreement by Congress and necessary appropriation therefor, to pay to the individual Indians, members of said confederated tribes, whose names appear on the schedule hereto annexed, marked with the letter K, the several sums set opposite their respective names, and amounting in the aggregate to the sum of seven thousand six hundred and twenty-five dollars, as full compensation for any damages to improvements, or fenced or cultivated fields, which they may sustain by reason of the surrender and relinquishment of said lands or any part thereof as aforesaid, such compensation to be expended for the benefit of such individual Indians, or paid to them in cash, in the proportion to which they may be severally intitled thereto appearing by said schedule, as the Secretary of the Interior may direct.